 Tupi war with Tapuia

 In the late 1400s AD, the Tupi people had just won a big war with the Tapuia people.
 They had gotten control of the Atlantic coast of South America (modern Brazil).
 They forced most of the Tapuia people inland.
-So the Tupi were living near the beaches, fishing.
+So the Tupi were living near the beaches, fishing and farming.

 How did the Tupi live?